About the American Dance Therapy Association

 The Dance/Movement Therapy Certification Board sets stringent standards of education, experience, and continuing education for professional Dance/Movement Therapists.

-ADTA sets and monitors standards for masters level programs that prepare people to become Dance/Movement Therapists.
+ADTA sets and monitors standards for masters degree programs that prepare people to become Dance/Movement Therapists.

 ADTA Affiliations Include: